fivetran/dbt_google_ads/README.md

 ### Adding passthrough metrics
 By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the following configuration to your `dbt_project.yml` file:
+> Please ensure you use due diligence when adding metrics to these models.
+The metrics added by default (`clicks`, `impressions`, and `cost`) have been vetting by the Fivetran team maintaining this package for accuracy.
+There are metrics included within the source reports which are comprised of averages.
+You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate.

 ```yml
 # dbt_project.yml